-Although you may once have been able to fit eating out into your budget comfortably, once you have kids, that flies out the window.
-One of the many realities of parenthood is that almost everything, from housing to grocery shopping to gas for your car, suddenly costs exponentially more than it used to.
+Even if dining out used to fit comfortably in your budget, that flies out the window once you have kids.
+One of the realities of parenthood is that almost everything, from housing to grocery shopping to keeping your gas tank full, suddenly costs exponentially more than it used to.

-Ways to Save on Eating Out With Kids
+Ways to Eat Out Cheap With a Family Full of Kids

-1. Save Any Restaurant Coupons You Get in the Mail
+1. Look for Restaurant Coupons in the Mail

-Even if you hate junk mail, resist the urge to throw it away immediately.
-Sort through your local value pack or the pile of paper flyers that come in the mail.
-Both can be goldmines for finding coupons to local restaurants.
+Even if you hate junk mail, resist the urge to toss it immediately.
+Sort through your local value pack or that pile of paper flyers.
+Both can be goldmines for finding coupons for local restaurants.
 You might even find some kid-specific coupons.
-That’s especially true for fast food establishments such as Wendy’s or McDonald’s, but sometimes, full-service restaurants offer them as well.
+That’s especially true for fast-food establishments like Wendy’s or McDonald’s, but sometimes, full-service restaurants offer kids deals as well.

 2. Search for Coupons Online